bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive websites adapts itself to fit into various screen resolutions and relies on the pre-defined screen sizes to adapt.
+    A fully responsive website is a combination of fluid, adaptive, and fixed.
+Here media queries are used to constrain the responsiveness and has break pointsthat are fixed pixel widths.
 2. Describe what it means to be mobile first vs desktop first.
+    It simply describes how a developer would go about building the website's width at first.
+For example, for the mobile first, one would start off with a fixed pixe width around 500px, and expand from there as they progress to developing for a desktop viewer.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It allows for there to be consistency and accessability no matter the device the user is using.
 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing is an addition to CSS and makes the CSS code to have a more logical/fluid form.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    Favourite concept: functions.

-You are expected to be able to answer all these questions.
+    Concept that gives me the most trouble: Parametric Mixins You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up